browserstack/teamcity-plugin/README.md

 # BrowserStack TeamCity Plugin
 ==============================

-This plugin allows you to integrate your Selenium tests in TeamCity with BrowserStack Automate.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*